 - Circulating Tumor DNA (ctDNA) and exosome analysis;

 IMMUcan will develop a sustainable data platform and legal contractual framework where participants from both academia and industry can pursue their own independent investigations utilizing the IMMUcan data and effectively test and improve the functioning and relevance of the database throughout the duration of the project.
 IMMUcan will also support the future use of the data generated by the project by the research community.

-The Scientific Advisory Board and the Ethics Advisory Board have been successfully recruited and includes international independent experts.
+The Scientific Advisory Board (SAB) and the Ethics Advisory Board (EAB) have been successfully recruited and have already met.
+The report is in preparation.